open-telemetry/opentelemetry-python/docs/getting-started.rst

 * Database calls

 To track these common actions, OpenTelemetry has the concept of instrumentations.
 Instrumentations are packages designed to interface with a specific framework or library, such as Flask and psycopg2.
-You can find a list of the currently curated extension packages `at the Contrib repo <https://github.com/open-telemetry/opentelemetry-python-contrib/tree/master/instrumentation>`_.
+You can find a list of the currently curated extension packages in the `Contrib repository <https://github.com/open-telemetry/opentelemetry-python-contrib/tree/master/instrumentation>`_.

 Instrument a basic Flask application that uses the requests library to send HTTP requests.
 First, install the instrumentation packages themselves: